Massive-Wiki/nxc/nxc/templates/this-website-themes/dolce/README.md

-# Basso
+# Dolce

-This is the "Basso" theme for Massive Wiki Builder.
+This is the "Dolce" theme for NXC.

-It was built with Bulma, with all modules included (at least for now).

 It is licensed under the MIT License.